Sport and Special Event Risk Management and Assessment Framework

 Participants in a TCOLE credit course must complete the class in its entirety to receive TCOLE credit.

-• Identify and assess event and venue specific risks using the Critical Infrastructure Risk Management Framework.
+• Analyze event-specific risks using the Critical Infrastructure Risk Management Framework.

 Suggested Audience